statamic/docs/content/collections/docs/writing-stages.md

 ## Evaluating

-Time to assess and receive feeback.
+Time to assess and receive feedback.
 If anything is unclear, we'll move back through whichever steps are needed to bring this page to perfection.

 ## Complete